GW-modelling-Spring2021/hws-rhull21/Submission/HW-05/Hull_Correct_Figures_HW_05.md

     * Claim: For steady state confined flow,  `f(x) = q = k(b) * dH/dx` where `k(b)` is a constant.
 For steady state unconfined flow, `k(b)` is a constantly changing along the flow path.
     * Question: I don't think this formulation capture quite accurately the physics of this question.
 This explanation doesn't quite make sense in terms of a multi-cell-thick domain.

+    * **Additional (post lecture) Comments**
+      * In class today we discussed the concept of 'non-linearity' as follows: 'the process in the system depends on the state of the system'.
+This was really helpful to me.
+In unconfined flow, the hydraulic gradient is 'non-linear' not merely because the hydraulic gradient is not constant, but because it is a function of the hydraulic gradient at neighboring locations.
+Thus, we must know what's going on in the neighborhood around the cell in order to know what's going on in the cell itself, and this is a computationally more intensive problem to solve!
+Am I getting that right?
+      * @Ty I think the 'question' is really: How can I transfer what I understand about how the 1 cell deep model approximates `T` (i.e. by diminishing `K` with respect to `b`) to how unconfined aquifers behave in a real life aquifer?
+Is this 'mathematical' interpretation also sufficient to explain the physics of flow in unconsolidated aquifers.
+I'm still not 100%

 2. Now add recharge at a constant rate of 1e-4 m/day over the entire top boundary.
 Explain the head transect and boundary flows.
 Is flow in this system 2D or 3D?
 Is it represented as 2D or 3D?
 Explain what you mean by your answers.